 The system has two components, a post- mounted weather proof box, and the audio tactile button assembly.
 The push button assembly accommodates the tactile transducer fitted to the front plate and also houses the audio signal transmitter.
 The newly installed traffic signal system provides sound alerts, push buttons and LED lane lights at the intersection, that are able to ensure that visually impaired pedestrians crossing the road are well assisted by the new technology.

 The traffic lights are designed with sound and touch push buttons which communicate reliable information to visually impaired pedestrians to enhance their safety whilst crossing the street.
 The audible push button gives a loud signal alerting the visually impaired when it is green for them to cross, and when it is no longer safe to enter the intersection.

 Lane lights, built into the road surface, serve as an additional warning to motorists that the traffic light is red and that they need to stop.
 These lane lights for the pedestrian crossing are highly visible as brightness is automatically adjusted to light intensity.

-The current Standard traffic lights do not cater for the visually impaired, but this new innovation will improve lives, as the blind will be able to press the button on the traffic lights and hear when it is safe to cross the road on their own.
-It is hoped that this innovation will catch on through the rest of South Africa.
+Unfortunately these Audible traffic signals are not currently available throughout South Africa and the current Standard traffic lights do not cater for the visually impaired, but this new innovation will improve lives, as the blind will be able to press the button on the traffic lights and hear when it is safe to cross the road on their own, so it is hoped that this innovation will catch on through the rest of South Africa.

 To View full List of Building Regulations, Click Here: Regulations for facilities for Disabled Pdf.